Why Is Hand Washing So Important?

 What if you don't have soap and water?
-Waterless hand sanitizers, soaps, or scrubs are a good alternative.
+Waterless hand sanitizers or scrubs are good too.
 They come as liquids, wipes, sprays, or towelettes.
 You can buy travel sizes to keep in your book bag, car, locker, purse, or sports bag.

 How Do Clean Hands Help Health?

-Good hand washing is the first line of defense against the spread of illnesses.
-It helps protect you against everything from the common cold to more serious infections, such as meningitis, bronchiolitis, the flu, hepatitis A, and many types of diarrhea.
+Good hand washing is the first line of defense against the spread of illnesses, including coronavirus (COVID-19).
+And it helps protect you against everything from the common cold to more serious infections, such as meningitis, bronchiolitis, the flu, hepatitis A, and many types of diarrhea.

 How Do Germs Spread?